 Mostly, yes.
 Automatic State Management (ASM) is a rule-based engine that handles the common cases: cookies, form fields, hidden fields, query parameters, authentication headers, and framework-specific patterns for OAuth2, JWT, React, Angular, and GraphQL.
 ASM scans tens of thousands of fields and gets most of them right.

 But “most” leaves a lot of room for frustration.
 There will always be edge cases.
 Proprietary patterns.
 Custom implementations.
 A homegrown token format that no rule anticipated.
+Customers don’t call us when things go right; they call us when they run into another complicated scenario no one saw coming.
 An experienced tester might still spend hours (real, could-have-been-doing-something-more-interesting hours) hunting down correlation issues on a complex web application.
 I wanted an AI assistant that could build on ASM’s foundation and handle the rest through conversation.

 Here’s what that looks like in practice.
 The user typed one sentence: “Analyze this test case and configure it for authentication.”
 The agent analyzed the recording (9 pages, 136 transactions across 4 domains), detected OAuth2/JWT authentication with Auth0 as the identity provider, found 2 orphan cookies that needed fixing, and started enabling the right platform detection rules.
 The user didn’t specify which authentication framework.
 The user didn’t say “Auth0.”
 The agent figured it out.